Trust Accounting

 Record Retention

-Trust account regulations also specify how long records of trust account transactions must be kept.
+Trust account regulations also specify the minimum retention period for records of trust account transactions.

 To protect yourself and your business, it is important to keep any paperwork that might be necessary to defend yourself in the future should you face an audit or a legal battle.